Quasiperiodic circuit quantum electrodynamics: results

 As already stated in the introduction, ferro-electric materials~\cite{Landauer_1976,Catalan_2015,Ng_2017,Hoffmann_2018,Lukyanchuk_2019,Hoffmann_2020} can be used to create partial negative capacitances.
 However, as of today, we are unaware of attempts to include ferro-electric materials into superconducting devices at low temperatures.
-Luckily, there is a much more feasible approach, readily integrable into superconducting device architecture, relying on a capacitive coupling to a polarizer.
+We believe however, that there is a much more feasible approach, readily integrable into superconducting device architecture, relying on a capacitive coupling to a polarizer.
+Ultimately, the effect of the polarizer is included in exactly the same way as for the auxiliary transmon [for a schematic, see Fig.~\ref{fig:master-figure}(b)].
+We again fix the island charge $N$, and compute the ground state energy of the polarizer as a function of $N$ (assuming again the existence of an energy gap, see below).
+This energy is added as a contribution to the total charging energy of the resulting circuit.
 To illustrate the basic principle studied by Ref.~\cite{Placke_2018}, consider a capacitive coupling between the island and a generic two-level system, with a Hamiltonian of the form

 The resulting eigenvalues are $\pm \sqrt{u^2 N^2 +p^2}$.
-If the gap (here given by $p$) is sufficiently large, we can again reduce the interaction to a simple energy term due to the ground state $\epsilon_0(N)=-\sqrt{u^2 N^2+p^2}$.
-The effective polarizer capacitance is given by the curvature of the energy profile, $C_\text{pol}\sim \partial_N^2 \epsilon_0$, which is here obviously negative.
+As indicated above, assuming a large gap (here given by $p$), we again reduce the interaction to a simple energy term due to the ground state $\epsilon_0(N)=-\sqrt{u^2 N^2+p^2}$.
+The effective polarizer capacitance is given by the curvature of the energy profile, $C_\text{P} \sim \partial_N^2 \epsilon_0$, which is here obviously negative.
 Again, if the gap is not sufficient to eliminate the excited state, there will be an effective reduction of the negative capacitance, due to the positive curvature of the excited state.
 For a more concrete example, imagine a discrete chain of charge islands (e.g. quantum dots), which are linearly arranged away from the superconducting island.
 Then, the electrostatic interaction due to the charge $N$ will decay as the inverse of the distance.
 Suppose in addition that the onsite energy on the chain is tunable with additional gates, giving rise to a polarizer potential.
 Let us for simplicity take for the latter a linear dependence on the distance, $\sim j$.
 The resulting polarizer Hamiltonian is of the form